US Banking for Pakistani LLC Owners: What Actually Works

 - In-person visit required at most branches, with rare exceptions

-- Pakistani passport triggers enhanced review at the branch level, with some branches declining to open the account at the banker's discretion
+- Pakistani passport triggers enhanced review at the branch level, and some branches will decline at the banker's discretion

-- Documentation requirements are extensive: Articles of Organization, Operating Agreement, EIN letter, proof of business activity, personal identification, and often a US address
+- Documentation requirements are heavy: Articles of Organization, Operating Agreement, EIN letter, proof of business activity, personal identification, and often a US address

-For Pakistani founders who travel to the US, opening a traditional bank account in person remains the most stable long-term path.
+For Pakistani founders who travel to the US, opening an account in person is still the most stable long-term path.
 A brick-and-mortar banking relationship at a major US bank carries less platform risk than a fintech account.
-But the in-person requirement makes this impractical for founders operating entirely remotely.
+But if you operate entirely remotely, this route is off the table.

-TD Bank has historically been reported as more accessible than other major banks for non-resident account opening, though experiences vary by branch and by the individual banker.
+TD Bank has historically been reported as more accessible for non-resident account opening, though experiences vary by branch and by the individual banker.

 How does your structure score?